springboardmentor12123s-netizen/AudioBook-Generator/README.md

 **Target Audience:** Individuals with visual impairments or those who prefer auditory learning.

 ## Overview
-AudioBook Generator is a Streamlit-based application that converts documents and written text into natural-sounding speech using ElevenLabs’ text-to-speech API.
+AudioBook Generator is a Streamlit-based application that converts documents and written text into natural-sounding speech using Google Text-To-Speech.
 The tool enhances accessibility by allowing visually impaired users to listen to content such as PDFs, Word files, or plain text — turning reading into an effortless listening experience.

 ---